 Your water heater may remain unseen, hidden in a utility closet or sitting alone in a basement, but keep in mind that it needs regular maintenance for safety reasons.
-To make sure yours is safe, get to know its parts and learn some important facts.
+Make sure yours is safe, by getting to know its parts and learning some important facts.

 Water heater parts

-Most residential tanks hold 40 to 60 gallons and have to be able to hold the pressure of a residential water system, which typically runs at 50 to 100 pounds per square inch (psi).
-Steel tanks are tested to handle 300 psi and normally have a bonded glass liner to keep rust out of the water, as well as insulation surrounding the tank.
+Most residential tanks hold 40 to 60 gallons and need to withstand the pressure of a residential water system (typically 50 to 100 psi.)
+Steel tanks are tested to handle 300 psi and have a bonded glass liner to keep rust out of the water, as well as insulation surrounding the tank.
 Other water heater parts include:

 - A dip tube to let cold water into the tank